-- Increased recovery rates of valuable raw materials, particularly critical raw materials from low grade or complex ores and/or from extractive waste; - Increased economic performance in terms of higher material-, water-, energy- and costefficiency and flexibility in minerals processing and metallurgical processes; - Improved the health, safety and environmental performance of the operations throughout the whole life cycle which is considered, including a reduction in waste, wastewater and emissions generation and a better recovery of resources from generated waste;
+- Increased recovery rates of valuable raw materials, particularly critical raw materials from low grade or complex ores and/or from extractive waste; - Increased economic performance in terms of higher material-, water-, energy- and costefficiency and flexibility in minerals processing and metallurgical processes; and - Improved health, safety and environmental performance of the operations throughout the whole life cycle that is considered, including a reduction in waste, wastewater and emissions generation and a better recovery of resources from generated waste.

-Scope: Actions should demonstrate new or improved systems located in the EU integrating relevant processing and refining technologies for better recovery of raw materials from low grade and/or complex ores from extractive wastes, reduction of waste, higher energy efficiency.
+Scope: Actions should develop pilot demonstrators located in the EU integrating relevant processing and refining technologies for better recovery of raw materials from low grade and/or complex ores from extractive wastes, reduction of waste, higher energy efficiency.
 The action can also reduce the content of toxic elements or compounds in the resulting material products.
 The actions should target minerals and metals, particularly critical raw materials.